Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: Introduction

-While the methods described here apply to general GMM models, I focus on two simple but empirically relevant examples: choosing between ordinary least squares (OLS) and two-stage least squares (TSLS) estimators, and selecting instruments in linear instrumental variables (IV) models.
+While my methods apply to general GMM models, I focus on two simple but empirically relevant examples: choosing between ordinary least squares (OLS) and two-stage least squares (TSLS) estimators, and selecting instruments in linear instrumental variables (IV) models.
 In the OLS versus TSLS example the FMSC takes a particularly transparent form, providing a risk-based justification for the Durbin-Hausman-Wu test, and leading to a novel ``minimum-AMSE'' averaging estimator that combines OLS and TSLS.
+The FMSC, averaging estimator, and related confidence interval procedures work well in practice, as I demonstrate in a series of simulation experiments and an empirical example from development economics.

-It is important to note that both the FMSC and related minimum-AMSE averaging estimator considered here are derived for a \emph{scalar} parameter of interest, as this is the most common situation encountered in applied work.
-As a consequence, Stein-type results do \emph{not} apply: it is impossible to construct an estimator -- post-selection, averaging or otherwise -- with uniformly lower risk than the ``valid'' estimator that uses only the baseline moment conditions in estimation.
-Nevertheless, it remains possible to achieve substantially lower risk than the valid estimator over large regions of the parameter space, particularly in settings where the additional moment conditions are highly informative and \emph{nearly} correct.
-This is precisely the situation for which the FMSC is designed.
-Selection and averaging are not a panacea, but the methods presented in this paper can provide substantial gains in realistic settings, as demonstrated in the simulation results presented below.
+The FMSC and minimum-AMSE averaging estimator considered here are derived for a scalar parameter interest, as this is the most common situation encountered in applied work.\footnote{For an extension of the FMSC to vector target parameters, see Online Appendix \ref{append:mult}.} As a consequence, Stein-type results do not apply: it is impossible to construct an estimator with uniformly lower risk than the ``valid'' estimator that uses only the baseline moment conditions.
+Nevertheless, as my simulation results show, selection and averaging can substantially outperform the valid estimator over large regions of the parameter space, particularly when the ``suspect'' moment conditions are highly informative and \emph{nearly} correct.
+This is precisely the situation for which the FMSC is intended.